 In more extreme cases, scoliosis may also cause breathing problems, as the unevenness of the spinal curvature places a burden on the sufferer’s lungs.

 Scoliosis of up to 40 degrees can be treated non-surgically, even in adults whose spine has stopped growing.
-There are various treatment and pain management options to address the symptoms of scoliosis naturally.
+There are various natural remedies and natural treatments and pain management options to address the symptoms of adult scoliosis naturally.

 That being said, spinal mobilisation should be the primary focus in a treatment plan meant to address this issue.
 Mobilisation is an essential and effective treatment approach for scoliosis as it aims to open up the articulations (joints) of the spine and to restore their passive mobility (movements of the joints themselves).

 A regular program of active muscular exercises can then be set for the patient when the passive mobility of the joints has been restored as much as possible.